Lubrum/Physiotherapists-Rio-Grande-do-Sul-Brazil/README.md

 shapefile_df <- fortify(shape_rs, region = 'id') %>% mutate(id = as.numeric(id))
 shapefile_df<-sp::merge(shapefile_df, shape_rs@data,all = TRUE,by="id")
 ```
 And here we need to back again to the **we almost always have the pattern <Information, value, Information, value>**.
 There are some cases that it is not true.
 The cases are when we have one City in position 'i' and other City in position 'i + 4'.
 This problem do not allow us to algorithmically read the data for this cities, corrupting information for some of the next cities from the list too.
 The remaining alternative was to manually check the pdf file and compare it with the dataframe, and correct the wrong data.
-You can see an example above, but the full code is available in my project page.
+You can see an example below, but the full code is available in my project page.
 ```R
 data_pdf$Physiotherapist[data_pdf$City=="alegria"] <- 0
 data_pdf$Physiotherapist[data_pdf$City=="arroio do sal"] <- 9